codesharedot/bitcoin-gold-price/README.md

-# eos price
+# ripple price

-Gets the eos price with Python (from JSON).
+Gets the ripple price with Python (from JSON).

 https://pythonbasics.org